Height: To 30 feet in natural habitats; sometimes twice as tall when cultivated

 Typical Habitat: This is a tree of dry, rocky, often upland areas

-One of the most notable aspects of the post oak is its ability and tendency to live in somewhat inhospitable areas.
+One of the most notable aspects of the blackjack oak is its ability and tendency to live in somewhat inhospitable areas.

-But while it tolerates dry conditions and the trials and tribulations of living in exposed areas, it “shows” this hard lifestyle in its growth habit – the post oak is typically small (but clearly a tree) with gnarled branches.
+But while it tolerates dry conditions and the trials and tribulations of living in exposed areas, it “shows” this hard lifestyle in its growth habit – the blackjack oak is typically small with gnarled branches.

 It lacks the attractive canopy silhouette of the pin oak (Quercus palustris) or the ancient aesthetic of the white oak (Quercus alba).
 It just isn’t a “pretty” tree.

-Accordingly, the post isn’t often planted as a landscape tree, and its height, spread and growth habit make it a relatively poor shade tree.
+Accordingly, the blackjack oak isn’t often planted as a landscape tree, and its height, spread and growth habit make it a relatively poor shade tree.

 Want more info about the blackjack oak?
 Check out some of these great resources: